 If nothing has changed and the information on the form is correct, your canvass communication (email, SMS or paper form) will detail whether or not you are required to respond for your property.

-If a response is required, please use one of the automated response methods below:
+If a response is required, please use one of these automated response methods:

 - Online - at West Suffolk household update service (as explained above)

 - Phone – call 0800 197 9871 and, when prompted, enter part 1 and part 2 of your security code